Hawaii-Yan/Hawaii-Yan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Xiaokai YAN, a native of Zhuzhou, Hunan.
-He goes by the English nickname Mark, although this is subject to change in the future.
+Xiaokai YAN, a native of Zhuzhou, Hunan, goes by the English nickname Mark, though it may change in the future.
 He is currently pursuing a Master's degree in Journalism and Communication at Nanjing University in Jiangsu province.

 His primary research focus lies in computational narrative and sociological theories (which often leave him scratching his head).
 In his spare time, he enjoys exploring Zen Buddhism (don't worry, he's just bragging).